 Invertigo will continue to tour Formulae & Fairy Tales during the 2020-21 season, kicking off with a performance at the University of Florida Performing Arts’ Phillips Center on Wednesday, February 5, 2020.

 We are honored to announce that Invertigo's Formulae & Fairy Tales is a recipient for the New England Foundation for the Arts' National Dance Project Production Grant.
 This grant provides essential funding for the creation and touring of dance projects through a combination of funds to be used to create the new work, general operating support, and tour subsidies for U.S. organizations that tour the new work to their communities.
 To learn more please visit www.nefa.org.

-Formulae & Fairy Tales is made possible by the New England Foundation for the Arts' National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
+Formulae & Fairy Tales was one of 20 projects nationwide selected for the New England Foundation for the Arts' National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.